hyperspy/start_jupyter_cm/README.rst

 Linux
 ~~~~~

-On linux, the supported file managers are: Nautilus, Caja and Dolphin.
-With
+On linux, the supported file managers are: Nautilus, Caja, Dolphin and Nemo.
-Nautilus and Caja, the shortcut will appear in the *Scripts* menu and with
+With Nautilus and Caja, the shortcut will appear in the *Scripts* menu and with
 Dolphin, it will appear in the *Actions* menu.

 .. raw:: html